JamesHutchison/megamock/GUIDANCE.md

 an object is to type
 out the name of the class or function that you want, then press a keyboard shortcut to pull up the quick action menu and have it generate the import.
 The import is usually, but not always, a local import.
-This can create a divergence when patching an object, as in some modules, you may need to apply the patch on the module where the object was defined.
+This can create a divergence when patching an object.
+In some modules, you may need to apply the patch on the module where the object was defined.
 In other modules, you would need to apply the patch where it is being used.